What is the course about?

 - Garden styles from formal to Arts and Craft to contemporary urban spaces

-- Different methods of conveying your ideas from mood boards to elevation drawings
+- Different methods of conveying your ideas from online mood boards to elevation drawings

 - Researching plant choices and landscape materials